 There’s a store for everyone on The Island.
 Places with hats, magic tricks, movie memorabilia, clothes, accessories, toys, collectibles… Anything and everything!
 Children and adults alike won’t run out of fun things to do in this part of Pigeon Forge.

 Just off the Parkway in Pigeon Forge (about 1.4 miles), the Smoky Mountain Alpine Coaster is the longest Alpine Coaster in the United States at more than a mile long.

-With this ride you get to call the shots on how fast you go, but it tends to take around 9 minutes from top to bottom.
-This attraction is a kid favorite and it isn’t hard to see why.
+With this ride, you get to call the shots on how fast you go, but it tends to take around nine minutes from top to bottom.
+This attraction is a kid’s favorite, and it isn’t hard to see why.